Blog Archive

 Clearly there are many ways to calculate emissions contributions and of course the best way to reduce emissions is not to fly.

 Yoshimi and Jon's Gift 4 Nature project effectively reduces flying by doubling the $cost, matching investment in Nature with investment in air travel (i.e. the cost of airfares).
 "But surely flying at peak period is a lot more expensive, but the same emissions!".
-And that is the whole point of matching dollar for dollar - there is no technical argument about what is fair, or what is correct.
-If we can afford an airfare plus matching investment in Nature, then we fly.
-If not, we don't wish to damage the environment for future generations, just to save ourselves a few dollars.
+That is the whole point of matching dollar for dollar - there is no technical argument about what is fair, or what is correct.
+Bottom-line, if everyone can do their bit to reduce environmental damage... there's more hope for future generations.

 Over the years, the Cockle Bay Domain has transformed into an ecological paradise…thanks to the determination, perseverance and hard mahi of the locals.

-The Bretts rented a house in Cockled Bay for their USA family and wanted them to appreciate the impact of their efforts, so they created a Discovery Trail for them.
+The Bretts rented a house in Cockled Bay for their USA family and wanted them to appreciate the impact of community restoration...so they created a Discovery Trail for them to experience.
 One person tackled the 4+km run whilst two teams took on the 1km challenge (the Eagles landed from USA at 6am that morning!).
-The quiz debrief was hilarious, especially as one team got lost.
+The quiz debrief was hilarious, especially as one team got lost!

 MORE: ► Gift 4 Nature Project